-The estimated parameters for the stochastic cost frontier for rice production presented in Table 3 revealed that σ^2 (0.325) and γ (0.760) were significantly different from zero at 1% level of probability.
-The sigma squared (0.325) was
+The estimated parameters for the stochastic cost frontier for rice production presented in Table 3 revealed that 2 (0.325) and $\gamma (0.760)$ were significantly different from zero at 1% level of probability.
+The sigma squared (0.325) was significantly different from zero at 1% which indicates a good fit and correctness of the distribution form assumed for the composite error term.
+The gamma estimate of 0.76, shows the amount of variation in the total cost of production resulting from the cost efficiencies of the rice farmers.
+This means that 76% of the variation in the total cost of production of rice farmers was due to cost efficiency.

 All the coefficients of the variables examined in the cost function have positive signs with the exception of wage rate of family labour and price of fertilizer.
-The result showed that hired labour wage rate (p<0.01), average price of seed(p<0.01) and optimum output (p<0.05), positively increase the total cost of rice production.
+The result showed that hired labour wage rate (p<0.01), average price of seed (p<0.01) and optimum output (p<0.05), positively increase the total cost of rice production.
 The inefficiency model showed that formal education, off farm income and extension contact had significant effect on the cost efficiency of the rice farmers, being significant at 1 percent, 10 percent and 1 percent respectively.
 While formal education and extension contact have negative effect on cost efficiency, off farm income has positive effect on the cost efficiency of the farmers.
 This implies that the cost efficiency of the farmers decreases with increase in farmer's education and extension contact while farmers' economic efficiency increases with increased formal education and extension contacts.
 Lastly, the more the amount of off-farm income the more the farmers are cost efficient but the lesser they are economically efficient.